undevin/SWAPI_Playgrounds/README.md

 In this project students will send HTTP requests in Postman and then in Xcode Playgrounds.
 In the finished playground, they will perform a fetch for a Person and then a series of fetches for each Film in which the person appears.

+Before we being, one disclaimer: These instructions are designed to work with the Star Wars API, based on how the API documentation is laid out at the time we last edited these instructions.
+Unfortunately, if SWAPI were to change how their API works, our instructions may no longer be correct.
+If you notice that any of these instructions no longer line up with how the API works, please notify an instructor so we can get an update put in.

 ## Part Zero - Familiarity with the Documentation

 * Find which endpoints to hit for people and films